TobyFenn/how-to-make-rain/docs/index.md

 ## Precipitation enhancement fast as possible

-Precipitation enhancement technology is a weather modification technique that enhances precipitation by introducing particles into clouds.
+Precipitation enhancement is a weather modification technique that enhances precipitation by introducing particles into clouds.

 It works by dispersing substances like silver iodide, which act as nuclei for water vapor condensation.